 Complete the following prerequisites before deploying Indoor Viewer:

-- Share a web map or scene from ArcGIS Pro to ArcGIS Enterprise or ArcGIS Online.
+- Share a web map or scene from ArcGIS Pro to your ArcGIS organization

 Curate data in ArcGIS Pro

-The first part of the process is having the correct data to use for Viewer.
+The first part of the process is preparing data to use for Viewer.
 The web map needs to contain several important layers and tables that the app uses to present a compelling indoor user experience.
 The layers in the map must conform to the ArcGIS Indoors Information Model and be authored in a way that's ready to use in Viewer.

-Maps and scenes need to contain Indoors data and the configuration tables required by Viewer.
+Maps and scenes need to contain the following layers for use in Viewer:

 - Facilities (buildings)